immutag/immutag/README.md

 # Immutag

-An experimental immutable and distributed filesystem that can be searched by tags and other metadata.
+An experimental immutable and distributed metadata system that can be used to search and fetch files on local and distributed filesystems.
+Users find files with tags they create.
 The software's components are interchangeable so that users and developers aren't locked-down.
 The software's protocol can be rewritten in any language for use by servers, web browsers, or embedded devices.

-Files and tags can be seperately pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin) making them globally discoverable.
+Metadata is be seperately pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin), making them globally discoverable.
 However, the user can choose to keep all or some of the data offline or on a local network.
 And file authors can cryptographically prove the authenticity and chronology of their creations.

 This is a working prototype glued together with bash scripts, but it's modular, functional in style, and tested.
 A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
 See 7db9a/immutag.